inceptiongt/format_subtitle/README.md

 - `[options]` are additional flags:
   - `-m, --md`: Output both SRT and MD formats
   - `-c, --chapters <chapters>`: Path to chapters JSON file (only used when generating MD format)
+  - `-e, --english <english>`: Path to the English subtitle JSON file

 If the output path is not provided, the files will be saved in the same directory as the input file, with the same name but with `.srt` and `.md` extensions.